 AIMCo provides investment management services to the Plan under an investment management agreement with the Minister.
 AIMCo invests the Plan’s funds for the benefit of Plan members, subject to legislation and the MEPP IP, set by the Board.

-APS provides pension administration services to the Plan under a delegation from the Minister.
+APS provides pension administration services in accordance with a pension administration services agreement between the Province and APS.
 APS provides benefit administration for members, pensioners and employers, including receiving and reconciling pension plan contributions, maintaining membership records, paying pensions, and providing information to members, pensioners and employers.